jmkcoder/uplink-protocol-calendar/docs/api/classes/CalendarControllerClass.md

 `Date`

+Date to base range on

 #### Returns

 `void`

-Year range object with start and end years

 ***